hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">
 </p>

 A recent example of cooperative financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
-They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would require and was most likely not feasible.
-The proposed use of smart contracts, as shown in the third panel, potentially could further lower the cost of such social purpose (e.g. carbon negative) cooperatives, especially those where financial administration costs make them impractical.
+They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would requiree.
+The proposed use of smart contracts, as shown in the third panel, potentially could further lower the cost of such social purpose (e.g. carbon negative) cooperatives.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The degree to which improved system integration and smart contracts could bring forward low-carbon technologies is a subject of the feasibility study.
+The degree to which improved system integration and smart contracts could bring forward carbon-negative agroforestry is a subject of the feasibility study.

 **Data**